nagarajmanjunath/Smartcontract-rust-wasm/Readme.md

-# Smar-contract using Rust with wasm
+# Smart-contract using Rust with wasm

    This repository contains smart contract implementation, which is written using the rust and be compiled to wasm.